ibmresilient/resilient-community-apps/fn_ansible/README.md

 artifact_dir=/tmp
 ```

+### Playbooks
+When adding playbooks through the Configuration tab of an App, ensure the File Path is `/var/rescircuits/ansible/project`.

+Note: Playbooks and modules cannot be run within the container environment.

+The minimum Ansible files needed are:
+* hosts, and
+* playbooks

-This screenshot shows the minimum files needed.
-Your environment may require more file definitions.
+Your environment may require more configuration files, such as ssh_key and envvars.

+This is an example of the configuration files used including
+several yaml files.
 ![screenshot](./screenshots/ansible_config_files.png)

 If you require additional ansible modules, additional effort is needed to include them as files in the Configuration tab.

+### Limitations
+Presently, there are limitations in the use of containers when playbook parameters sent from Resilient
+are used with any file defined in `/var/rescircuits/ansible/env`.

 ## Integration Server Installation
 ### Prerequisites: